-Tues., Sept.
-29 7-9pm Club Passim.
+Tues., Nov.
+17 7-9pm Club Passim.
 I’m taking part in the virtual open mic of this renowned Cambridge, Mass. folk club.
-I’ll play two songs at 7:30.
-This is quite an honour, as the calibre of the musicians featured is high.
+I’m the first up, playing two songs at 7:00.
+This is quite an honour, as the calibre of the musicians featured is usually high.
 The show will be live-streamed on Club Passim’s facebook page, their website, and on YouTube.

 Wed.,Jun.
 30 – Tues., July 6 2021 (subject to prevailing health conditions): Brian Campbell Photos/Jocelyne Dubois Paintings, Galerie Espace, 4844 boul.
 St-Laurent, Montreal.
 Vernissage: Sept.
 26.